pactus-project/pactus.org/website/_posts/2022-09-18-dev-meeting.md

 title: "Dev meeting 18 September 2022"
 date: 2022-09-18 00:00:00 +0000
 tags: dev-meeting
-summary: Reviewing testnet and Genesis parameters
+summary: Reviewing Testnet and Genesis parameters
 ---

 ## Meeting Summary

-### Discussion about TestNet
+### Discussion about Testnet

-We discussed about the testnet and some related issues:

--IP block issues found by Hadi.
-Because of sanctions some IPs are blocked.
+The team discussed Testnet and related issues, including IP block issues that were found by Hadi.
-We run a support node to support users inside Iran
+Due to sanctions, some IPs are blocked, so the team will run a support node to assist users inside Iran.

--The GUI application had some issues on Windows.
-They are fixed and tested by Hadi.
+The GUI application had some issues on Windows, but they were fixed and tested by Hadi.

 ### Discussion about Website

-Website still has some issues:

-- Animation needs to rename to Pactus
-- We need a logo.
-Some logos are suggested by the community.
+The website still has some issues, such as the need to rename the animation to "Pactus" and the lack of a logo.
-- The road map page is missed.
+The community suggested some logos.
+Additionally, the roadmap page is missing.

 ### Status of social medias

-Status of social-medias was discussed:
+The team discussed the status of social media platforms, including:

 - Discord: 70 members
 - Instagram: 87 followers